matlab-deep-learning/llms-with-matlab/examples/AnalyzeTextDataUsingParallelFunctionCallwithChatGPT.md

 This example contains four steps:

 -  Create an unstructured text document containing fictional customer data.
--  Create a prompt, asking ChatGPT to extract information about different types customers.
+-  Create a prompt, asking ChatGPT to extract information about different types of customers.
 -  Create a function that extracts information about customers.
 -  Combine the prompt and the function.
 Use ChatGPT to detect how many function calls are included in the prompt and to generate a JSON object with the function outputs.